juriansluiman/Soflomo-Purifier/README.md

 ### Injecting the FilterManager

-If you instantiate your forms or your input filters manually with the `new` keyword rather than pulling them from their respective plugin managers (i.e. `FormElementManager` and `InputFilterManager`), the `FilterManager` is not injected automatically into their factories, and these will resort to using a default one.
+If you instantiate your forms or your input filters manually with the `new` keyword, rather than pulling them from their respective plugin managers (i.e. `FormElementManager` and `InputFilterManager`), the `FilterManager` is not injected automatically into their factories, and these will resort to use a default one.

-As such, you get a `ServiceNotFoundException: "Zend\Filter\FilterPluginManager::get was unable to fetch or create an instance for htmlpurifier"`.
+As such, you get a `ServiceNotFoundException: Zend\Filter\FilterPluginManager::get was unable to fetch or create an instance for htmlpurifier`.
 This means the filter plugin manager was lazily instantiated, and does not know about the `htmlpurifier` plugin.

 You can hack your way through this by executing the initializers manually: